sibvic/mq4-templates/snippets/Actions/readme.md

 Keeps stop loss distance to the orders to the defined amount of pips.

+## TrailingStreamAction

+Keeps stop loss sync with stream value.

 ## CreateTrailingAction

 Creates trailing action for the order.
+Start could be specified in pips or % of stop loss.

+## CreateTrailingStreamAction

+Creates trailing action for the order.
+Start could be specified in pips or % of stop loss.
+Keeps stop loss sync with a stream value.

+## CreateATRTrailingAction

+Creates trailing action for the order.
+The trailng starts after ATR distance has been reached in the profit.

 ## CloseAllAction